AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

 I have written the algorithms I have attached here a little more clearly for understanding,
 but it is certainly possible to optimize the runtimes of the algorithms.

-<b>Note!</b> for each algorithm i created an animated image that illustrates the implementation.
+<b>Note!</b> for each algorithm I created an animated image that illustrates the implementation.
 (The movement of the frames in the animation is relatively slow for the purpose of tracking each step).

 1️⃣ Return LIS number & length Complexity: nlog(n).